jwkimOwl/Youtube-Diary/README.md

 # Youtube-Diary
 Android app to search, take notes, and save notes on youtube videos
+- Used Youtube Data API v3
+- Used Youtube Player API

+Using Youtube API, you can search Youtube videos and save it on your phone with your own note.

 Reference: [🔗abhi5658/search-youtube](https://github.com/abhi5658/search-youtube) (Youtube video search UI)

-Using Youtube API, you can search Youtube videos and save it on your phone with your own note.

 ### Features
 - Search Youtube video